wearefuturegov/essex-intranet-2.0/docs/documentation/publishing-on-heroku.md

 ## Set a username and password

-We need to set a username and password or the Prototype Kit won’t run online.
-They don’t have to be complicated – it’s just to stop people accidentally coming across your prototype online and mistaking it for a real service.
+We need to set a username and password or the Prototype Kit won't run online.
+They don't have to be complicated – it's just to stop people accidentally coming across your prototype online and mistaking it for a real service.

 1. At the top click the **Settings** tab.